rickstaa/stable-learning-control/docs/source/control/control.rst

 - `Soft Actor-Critic`_ (SAC)
 - `Lyapunov Actor-Critic`_ (LAC)

-They are all implemented with `MLP`_ (non-recurrent) actor-critics, making them suitable for fully-observed, non-image-based RL environments, e.g. the `Gym Mujoco`_ environments.
+They are all implemented with `MLP`_ (non-recurrent) actor-critics, making them suitable for fully-observed, non-image-based RL environments, e.g., the `Gym Mujoco`_ environments.

 Machine Learning Control has two implementations for each algorithm: one that uses `PyTorch`_ as the neural network library, and one that uses `Tensorflow v2`_ as the neural network library.